Creamy and bursting with Latin flavor, this Mexican Pinto Bean Soup will please your taste buds as well as your pocketbook!

 I buy organic when I can, and since we don’t eat a lot of processed foods it’s easy for me to keep my grocery bill relatively low (uh, for a food blogger that is).

 I’ve always found that we save money by purchasing lots of fresh produce, meats, dairy, and bulk items like rice and beans instead of loading up on boxes of cereal and instant mashed potatoes.

-Right, so bulk pinto beans are outrageously cheap.
-The other main ingredient in this recipe is yellow onion, which is also one of the cheaper things you can buy at the grocery store.
+Bulk pinto beans are outrageously cheap.
+The other main ingredient in this Mexican bean soup recipe is yellow onion, which is also one of the cheaper things you can buy at the grocery store.

 You’ll also need some chicken broth (super cheap if you make your own from chicken scraps!), garlic, salt, pepper, vegetable oil, and a little bit of cayenne pepper and cumin.

 You can totally buy cayenne pepper and cumin in the bulk section, by the way.
 Just putting that out there.